skeeto/skeeto.github.com/_posts/2015-09-26-Web-Tips-For-Webcomic-Authors.markdown

 #### Have an Atom or RSS feed

-Comics without feeds is much less of a problem [than it used to be][old], but it still comes up on occasion.
+Comics without feeds is much less of a problem than it used to be, but it still comes up on occasion.
 If you need to pick between Atom and RSS, [I recommend Atom][vs], but, honestly, it's only important that you have a valid feed with a date.
 You don't even need to put the comic in the feed itself (possibly costing you ad revenue),